antlersanchors/antlersanchors.github.io/about.md

 ## Hi I’m Michael

-I'm a designer, currently living in Copenhagen.
+I currently live in Copenhagen.
+I do design stuff for a living.
+For fun I do other stuff.
+I care about these things.
+I would like to be a good ancestor.

-About me, blah blah blah
+About me, blah blah blah.
+Story telling.

+Sweet picture.

+>Here, have a CV

 >Contact info here!